-Eczema usually appears with other disorders like asthma and hay fever.
+Eczema (Atopic Dermatitis) often occurs alongside other conditions, such as asthma and hay fever, a constellation known as the ‘atopic march’ [1].
 The only common link between eczema and these conditions is that some irritants or allergens trigger them.

-According to one study, 33-63% of young children who already have eczema also have food allergies establishing the connection between food allergies and eczema.
-Hence it is essential to know the type of food to consume if you have a history of eczema.
+According to one study, up to 33-63% of young children who already have eczema also have food allergies, establishing a potential connection between food allergies and eczema, particularly in those with moderate-to-severe disease [2].
+Therefore, it is crucial to understand the types of food that might worsen symptoms if you have a history of eczema or a known food allergy.

-This article shares tips on controlling eczema with diet and what to follow if you have a history of allergies or eczema.
+This article shares tips on controlling eczema with diet and what dietary strategies to consider if you have a history of allergies or eczema.
+Always consult a dermatologist or an allergist before making significant dietary changes, especially for children [3].

-Since eczema is an inflammatory condition, there is a general belief that eating anti-inflammatory food could help manage the situation.
-Following a nutritious diet might help maintain overall health and ease symptoms of eczema.
-Following are some examples of anti-inflammatory food.
+Since eczema is an inflammatory condition, a nutritious, anti-inflammatory diet may help maintain overall health and ease symptoms of eczema.
+The following are some examples of foods and components that may have anti-inflammatory properties:

-It is recommended that the daily consumption of 250 mg of Omega-3 fatty acids helps in managing inflammatory eczema symptoms.
-Some recommended fish high in Omega-3 fatty acids are salmon, herring, sardines, and tuna.
+While results from studies are mixed, some research suggests that daily consumption of Omega-3 fatty acids may help manage inflammatory eczema symptoms [4].
+Some recommended fish high in Omega-3 fatty acids are fatty fish like salmon, herring, sardines, and tuna.
+It is always best to prioritize food sources over supplements unless advised by a healthcare professional.

-Quercetin is a flavonoid that comes from plants.
-This means that it can reduce inflammation and histamine levels in your body.
-It is also a strong antihistamine and has antioxidant properties.
+Quercetin is a naturally occurring flavonoid that comes from plants.
+Preliminary research suggests it may help reduce inflammation and histamine levels in your body due to its strong antioxidant and potential antihistamine properties [5].

-Examples of fruits and vegetables high in quercetin are:
+Examples of fruits and vegetables naturally high in quercetin include:

 - Apples